 GAO recommends that the (1) Director of OMB coordinate with CIGIE to develop and issue guidance, either jointly or independently, to specify what procedures should be conducted as part of the IGs' IPERA compliance determinations and (2) Department of Agriculture submit a proposal to Congress, as required in response to 3 years of IPERA noncompliance.
 In response to the draft report, OMB had no comments and CIGIE stated that it would coordinate with OMB.
 Also, the Department of Agriculture concurred with the recommendation to it.

 For more information, contact Beryl H. Davis at (202) 512-2623 or email@example.com.

 Recommendations for Executive Action

 Comments: The Office of Management and Budget (OMB) had no comments on the report or the recommendation to coordinate with the Council of the Inspectors General on Integrity and Efficiency (CIGIE) to develop guidance.
-Although this recommendation was not directed to CIGIE, the CIGIE Chairperson stated that CIGIE would coordinate with OMB as needed and provide feedback on any draft OMB guidance.
+Although this recommendation was not directed to CIGIE, the CIGIE Chairperson stated that CIGIE would coordinate with OMB as needed, and provide feedback on any draft OMB guidance.
 On May 17, 2018, CIGIE stated that there is no final guidance yet and had no estimated date of when the guidance would be finalized.
 We will continue to monitor the agency's actions to address this recommendation.

 Recommendation: To help ensure that government-wide compliance under IPERA is consistently determined and reported, the Director of OMB should coordinate with CIGIE to develop and issue guidance, either jointly or independently, to specify what procedures should be conducted as part of the IGs' IPERA compliance determinations.